wolfalders/wolfalders.github.io/_pages/about.md

 - For my PhD work at UC Berkeley, I demonstrated the deep history of Indigenous adaptations to marginal environments in Zanzibar that enabled participation in Indian Ocean exchange systems, overturning colonial narratives about the pristine wilderness of areas that later became plantations.

 ![Field team performing ceramic analysis](DSC_7859.JPG) Analyzing ceramics with students and members of the Zanzibar Department of Museums and Antiquities.
-Zanzibar, summer 2023.

 ## Why Africa?
 Why practice archaeology in Africa?
 As an archaeologist, I am motivated by big questions.
 Why did people start living in large, specialized urban societies?
 How did people in the past exchange goods and ideas over vast distances, creating globalized societies?
 What types of environmental and climatic conditions impacted these changes, and how did people collectively shape and adapt to challenging environmental conditions?
 These complex activities are recent and emergent human experiments, the long-term outcomes of which are yet unclear.
 Likely, they will have drastic implications for the course of our species and planet, so it is vital to understand their timing, nature, and impacts for the present and future.